RohanGottipati/Quote_Of_The_Day/README.md

 # Quote of the Day

-A simple React TypeScript application that displays the daily quote from ZenQuotes API with a dark/light mode toggle.
+A React TypeScript application that displays the daily quote from ZenQuotes API with a dark/light mode toggle.

 ## Features